 WGSS Ph.D. student Josephine Kipgen is an international student from India.
 She obtained a B.A. and M.A. in English from the Univ. of Delhi, India and an M.A. in WGS from the Univ. of Northern Iowa.
 Her areas of interest include postcolonial studies, women's writing, religion, and gender-based violence.

-For Fall 2017 and Spring 2018, Josephine is teaching WGSS 333 "Politics of Physical Appearance"
+Spring 2018: Josephine is teaching WGSS 333 "Politics of Physical Appearance"

 Congratulations to Finn Lease on her completion of the 1st Ph.D. to be awarded at the University of Kansas in the Women, Gender, and Sexuality Studies Department.
 Finn was awarded on Aug.
 24, 2015.
 Finn's dissertation is entitled "A Strong Woman of the Lord: Performing Gender at the Intersection of Sport and Evangelical Christianity."

 An Sasala is a PhD Student in Women, Gender, & Sexuality Studies at the University of Kansas.
 Ze is also completing a graduate certificate in Film & Media Studies.
 Zir research focuses on transgender identities and experiences and marks the interstices and influences that intrinsically link technology and embodied identities such as gender, sexuality, and race.

 Corinne Schwarz is a Ph.D. student in Women, Gender, and Sexuality Studies at the University of Kansas.
 Corinne's dissertation explores the narratives and stereotypes that shape human trafficking across the Midwest.

 Corinne Schwarz will be a GRA, in the Political Science Department, for Fall 2017 & Spring 2018

 Aminata Seck is originally from Senegal and is a Ph.D. student in Women, Gender, and Sexuality Studies at the University of Kansas.
 She has a B.A. in Political Science from Bard College and is finishing her Masters in Global and International Studies at KU.